-The history can be exported as a comma-separated file (CSV) by clicking the three connected dots symbol or the save symbol at the top right of the history screen.
+The history can be exported as a comma-separated file (CSV) by clicking the three connected dots symbol symbol at the top right of the history screen.
 The symbol varies, depending on what platform VictronConnect is used.

-The history can be reset by clicking the clock with an arrow symbol Q at the top right of the history screen.
+The history can be reset by clicking the clock with an arrow symbol \mathfrak{O} at the top right of the history screen.